Black Orchid (comics): Background

 The superhero Black Orchid, created by Sheldon Mayer and Tony Zuniga, first appeared in Adventure Comics #428 (June 1973), and was published by DC Comics.
 She was the first superhero to debut as the cover feature of the series since Starman in 1941; she was not given an origin story and her personal life was not shown.
 After a three-issue run in Adventure Comics, Black Orchid quickly faded into obscurity, but sporadically made guest appearances in other DC publications.

-Neil Gaiman is a popular British author who has written comics for numerous publishers.
-However, he is best known for his work at DC, which includes high-profile comics like Batman, The Books of Magic, and The Sandman.
+Neil Gaiman is a popular British author who has written comics for numerous publishers, but is best known for his work at DC, which includes high-profile comics like Batman, The Books of Magic, and The Sandman.
 Gaiman had wanted to write comics since he was a child, but became especially interested after forming a friendship with Alan Moore in the 1980s.
 Gaiman's first comics were published in 2000 A.D., but he quit after his third piece came out, upset that his artist ignored most of his script directions.
 Gaiman met painter Dave McKean while working on an unreleased comic called Borderline; the two then went on to produce Violent Cases.

 Development

-In early 1987, Gaiman learned that DC's president Jenette Kahn, executive editor Dick Giordano, and editor Karen Berger were in London, so he managed to scheduled an appointment with them.
+In early 1987, Gaiman learned that DC's president Jenette Kahn, executive editor Dick Giordano, and editor Karen Berger were in London, so he managed to schedule an appointment with them.
 Gaiman and McKean pitched series featuring John Constantine, the Sandman, the Phantom Stranger, and Green Arrow, among others.
 At the time, Jamie Delano had been developing the Constantine series Hellblazer, the Sandman was appearing in Justice Society of America, a Phantom Stranger limited series was in production, and Mike Grell was writing a Green Arrow series.
 Eventually, Gaiman got to the character at the bottom of his list, Black Orchid.
 Upon hearing the name, Berger, who did not know who Black Orchid was and misunderstood Gaiman because of his accent, asked "Blackhawk Kid?
 Who's he?"
 Giordano, on the other hand, knew who she was and gave Gaiman and McKean his approval.

 As they walked away, McKean expressed disappointment that they were assigned Black Orchid, as he wished to produce a comic featuring Swamp Thing and rainforests.
 Gaiman promised McKean he would include them in the story.
 He was motivated by Berger's response to recreate Black Orchid in a new way.
 Gaiman had been interested by Moore's work on Swamp Thing and, like Moore, sought to explore the DC Universe using minor and obscure characters.
 Gaiman produced an outline for Black Orchid within a day and the next day McKean finished five paintings.
 They dropped them off at the hotel Kahn, Giordano, and Berger were staying at.
 In retrospect, Berger stated that the duo's quickness on Black Orchid's concepts was the reason DC took them seriously in later years.